Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task05_KQL/readme.md

 ####  Use case

-You are Soc Analyst in Woodgrove Domain, During an a SAP Incident investigation, you found a suspicious user that download file from SAP system, to act fast, you need to enrich the user quickly with information that located in your HR system name **WoodgroveHR**.<br>
+As a SOC Analyst at Woodgrove Domain, you are involved in investigating an SAP incident.
+During this investigation, you identified a user engaging in suspicious activity, specifically downloading a file from the SAP system.
+To respond swiftly, it's crucial to rapidly enrich this user's profile with data from your HR system, known as **WoodgroveHR**.<br>

-As this incident created in an air-gap environment, the analyst from Woodgrove-airgap shared the incident in a Json format that you need to retrieve..<br>
+Given that this incident occurred in an air-gapped environment, your colleague from Woodgrove-airgap has provided the incident details in a Json format, which you need to access and utilize for further analysis.<br>

 **Your task is:**<br>

 1. Fetch air-gapped sentinel incident into Copilot Session memory.
-2. Use  **WoodgroveHR User Directory** custom plugin you just uploaded and call it explicitly.
+2. Use  **WoodgroveHR User Directory** custom plugin you just uploaded and call it explicitly. <br>
   Hint: YOU CAN DO IT BY TYPE **/wood** <br>

 <img src="https://github.com/Yaniv-Shasha/SecurityCopilot/blob/5d4c5f29d1b3cca6239fb227690ab9dce3272cc7/Workshop/Custom_Plugin/Task05_KQL/images/call_plugin.jpg"/>